cpn-io/cpn-js/cpn-ide-docs/docs/project_tree.md

 ![Screenshot](img/buttons.png)

-To add a declaration or a declaration block you can also use **Shift+Insert**.
+To add a declaration or a declaration block, you can also use **Shift+Insert**.

-To delete a declaration or a declaration block you can use **Shift+Delete**.
+To delete a declaration or a declaration block, you can use **Shift+Delete**.

 To edit a declaration or block, open it by clicking on the triangle next to it, and then click on the declaration or block text.

-Navigating within the elements of Declarations blocks is possible by
+Navigating within the elements of Declarations blocks is possible by:
 <br>
 - clicking with the mouse to choose a specific position
 <br>